Create Late Payment Interest Calculator in Excel and Download for Free

 How to Make a Late Payment Interest Calculator in Excel

-• To get the other buyers over days just drag down the Fill Handle icon over the cells G6:G9 to copy the formula.
+• Drag down the Fill Handle icon over the cells G6:G9 to copy the formula.

 How to Make a Late Payment Interest Calculator in Excel

-All the over-days are now calculated.
-Now let’s go for the due interests using the formula mentioned above.
+Now let’s go for the due interests using a formula.

 How to Make a Late Payment Interest Calculator in Excel

-• In Cell I5 write the following formula–
+• In cell I5 copy the following formula:

 =(D5*H5)*G5/365

-• Finally, drag down the Fill Handle icon for the cells I6:I9 to get all the other due interests.
+• Drag down the Fill Handle icon for the cells I6:I9 to get all the other due interests.

 Things to Remember